You have found your ultimate guide to creating New Year’s Resolutions.

 For starters, there is safety in numbers.
 Your neighborhood is more secure if you know and look out for one another.

-And, the social connection and sense of community promotes overall well-being.
+And, the social connection and sense of community promote overall well-being.

 - Neighborhood watch group – organizations exist to help organize neighborhood information and look out for one another